cdktf/cdktf-provider-kubernetes/docs/ingressV1.csharp.md

 - *Type:* string[]

-Hosts are a list of hosts included in the TLS certificate.
+hosts is a list of hosts included in the TLS certificate.

 The values in this list must match the name/s used in the tlsSecret.
 Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress_v1#hosts IngressV1#hosts}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress_v1#hosts IngressV1#hosts}

 ---